-RECOMMENDATION ON PROVISION OF RADIO SYSTEMS FOR THE GMDSS
+RECOMMENDATION ON PROVISION OF RADIO SERVICES FOR THE GMDSS

-Governments should establish such coast stations, individually or in co-operation with other Governments, as are needed to designate a sea area or areas A1 or A2, or both, off their coasts.
-Each sea area should be established in accordance with the criteria for establishing GMDSS areas recommended in Annex 3.
+- 1 Governments should establish such coast stations, individually or in co-operation with other Governments, as are needed to designate a sea area or areas A1 or A2, or both, off their coasts.
+Each sea area should be established in accordance with the criteria for establishing GMDSS areas recommended in annex 3. - Areas not defined by Governments as sea areas A1 or A2 will, as appropriate, be designated as sea areas A3 or A4 in accordance with regulations IV/2.14 and IV/2.15 of the 1974 SOLAS Convention, as amended in 1988. - 3 Each Government should submit to the Organization information on the sea area or sea areas A1, A2 and A3, NAVTEX and/or international SafetyNET service areas it has established for the GMDSS and on any changes which may affect the sea area or areas it has so defined.

-- 2 Areas not defined by Governments as sea area A1 or A2 will, as appropriate, be designated as sea area A3 or A4 in accordance with regulations IV/2.14 and IV/2.15 of the 1974 SOLAS Convention, as amended in 1988. - 3 Each Government should submit to the Organization information on the sea area or areas A1 or A2 it has established for the GMDSS and on any changes which may affect the sea area or areas it has so defined. - 4 Governments, taking into account Annex 2, should, as appropriate, make provision for radiocommunications in each sea area A1 or A2 they have defined and, in addition, Governments are invited to provide for radiocommunications in sea areas A3 or A4, as appropriate, for the purposes of: - .1 reception of ship-to-shore distress alerting; in particular, facilities for receiving distress alerts on the frequency 406 MHz are urgently needed in the southern hemisphere; - .2 transmission of shore-to-ship distress alerting; - .3 transmission and reception of search and rescue co-ordinating communications; - .4 transmission and reception of navigational and meteorological warnings and urgent information; and - .5 transmission and reception of general radiocommunications.
+- 4 Governments, taking into account annex 2, should, as appropriate, make provision for radiocommunications in each sea area A1 or A2 they have defined and, in addition, Governments are invited to provide for radiocommunications in sea areas A3 or A4, as appropriate, for the purposes of: - .1 reception of ship-to-shore distress alerting; in particular, facilities for receiving distress alerts on the frequency 406 MHz are urgently needed in the southern hemisphere; - .2 transmission of shore-to-ship distress alerting; - .3 transmission and reception of search and rescue co-ordinating communications; - .4 transmission and reception of navigational and meteorological warnings and urgent information; and - .5 transmission and reception of general radiocommunications.